LibreCAD/docs/getstart/configure.rst

     :alt: LibreCAD Welcome
 .. actual image size 705px x 410px

 LibreCAD then starts with its default configuration and is ready use.
-Or, additional configuration can be completed by changing the **Application Preferences** as shown :ref:`below <app-prefs>`.
+Additional configuration as required can be completed by changing the **Application Preferences** as shown :ref:`below <app-prefs>`.

 User Interface